 Upper Division Transfer - applicant with 60 or more semester (90 or more quarter) transferable units

-Beginning Fall 2021: To promote timely transfer and degree completion, San Francisco State University will be accepting admission applications from lower division transfer students.
+To promote timely transfer and degree completion, San Francisco State University is accepting admission applications from lower division transfer students.
 Lower division transfers students have attended a college or university after graduating from high school but will not have earned 60 transferable units prior to transferring.

 Lower Division Transfer applicants must meet the following eligibility criteria: